Battle of Höchstädt (1800): Aftermath

 Once the French had secured the downstream shores of the Danube, Kray had no choice but to evacuate his corps from Ulm, leaving only a small garrison behind.
 The French invested the fortress at Ulm immediately, and on the 20th, the 6th Chasseurs captured a convoy of 300 wagons loaded with grain.
 A few days later, a general armistice halted all fighting.
 Emperor Francis II dismissed Pál Kray and appointed his brother, the 18-year-old Archduke John, to command the Austrian army.
-To bolster the inexperienced archduke, the emperor named Franz von Lauer as deputy commander and Oberst (Colonel) Franz von Weyrother as Chief of Staff.
+To bolster the inexperienced archduke, the Emperor named Franz von Lauer as deputy commander and Oberst (Colonel) Franz von Weyrother as chief of staff.

 The campaign culminating in Kray's evacuation of Ulm was one of Moreau's most resounding triumphs.
 Napoleon Bonaparte had given Moreau specific instructions about the conduct of the campaign, all of which Moreau had ignored.
 Regardless, their combined efforts damaged Habsburg military operations.
-In Spring 1800, while Moreau wrecked Austrian defenses in Germany, Massena and Desaix ran into stiff Austrian offensives in Northern Italy.
+In early 1800, while Moreau wrecked Austrian defenses in Germany, Massena and Desaix ran into stiff Austrian offensives in Northern Italy.
 Napoleon brought in the reserve corps and defeated the Austrians at Marengo.
-The battle near Höchstädt, five days after the Austrian disaster at Marengo, allowed the French to take Munich.
+The battle near Höchstädt, five days after the Austrian failure at Marengo, allowed the French to take Munich.
 The combined efforts forced the Habsburgs to accept an armistice, which ended hostilities for the rest of the summer, but the French extracted massive levies on the Bavarians.
 Despite these significant losses—both of them decisive—the Austrians were reluctant to accept disadvantageous peace terms.
-In mid-November, the French ended the truce and Moreau inflicted another significant and decisive defeat at Hohenlinden on 3 December 1800.
+In mid-November, the French ended the truce and Moreau inflicted another significant and decisive defeat at Hohenlinden, on 3 December 1800.
 The subsequent Peace of Lunéville stripped Austria of much of her Italian territories, obliged the Habsburgs to recognize the French satellites in the Low Countries, Switzerland, and northern Italy, and laid the groundwork for the mediatization of the small independent ecclesiastical and secular imperial polities by the duchies of Baden and Württemberg, and the Electorate of Bavaria.